DUDEbehindDUDE/neoforge-tier-tweaks/README.md

 ## 🛠️ Configuration

-Everything is in one JSON file, `tiermodifier.json`, which should be generated the first time you launch the game with this mod installed.
+Everything is in one JSON file, `nftiertweaks.json`, which should be generated in the neoforge config folder the first time you launch the game with this mod installed.
 It will generate the default values for the mods above (at least what they were at the time of me coding it), however you can delete whatever you don't need to modify, and it should still work fine.
 I used JSON instead of neoforge's config system because these values are injected via mixins very early on in the loading process, before neoforge's config system works.

 ## ⚖️ License